Mind and Matter: Toward a New Philosophy of Nature

 Discussions of \emph{qualia} are often vitiated by the idea that there are two pictures involved: one that is coloured (the picture we get from our eyes) and one that is not (the picture we get from physics).
 This idea goes back to Descartes, of course, with his talk of colours not ``resembling'' anything in the object.
 It is based on a confusion, since neither of these pictures exists.
 There is no picture in the head, as we have seen.
 Moreover the mathematical descriptions which physics gives us are not pictures either\footnote{It is impossible to imagine the number 3, in the abstract.
 Similarly, it is impossible to imagine quantities like vectors.
 The electric field vector, for example.}---any more than a verbal description is a picture.
 Thinking that colours do not exist in reality because there are no colours in the mathematical description is like thinking that a city is colourless because the verbal description in the guidebook is printed in black and white.

 Back in the Palaeolithic, when language first developed, abstract, symbolic descriptions conveyed much less information than the descriptions we get from our eyes.
 It was therefore natural to take the visual description to be the standard, or canonical description, against which verbal descriptions were to be judged.
 Effectively, reality was identified with the visual description (supplemented with information obtained from the other senses).
 However, with the development of mathematical physics in the $17^{\mathrm{th}}$ century we found an abstract, symbolic mode of description which, unlike ordinary language, was actually superior to the visual description in terms of informational capacity.
 It therefore became natural to take the new mathematical description to be the canonical description: in effect, to identify reality with the mathematical description.

 It seems to me that the lesson of quantum mechanics is that we should drop the whole idea of there being a canonical description.
-Galileo's book metaphor is profoundly misleading.
+Galilei's book metaphor is profoundly misleading.
 There is no mathematical description in the sky.
 The only descriptions around are the ones we humanly construct and which, being human, are necessarily partial.